This post may contain affiliate links. Please see my disclosure policy for more details.

 Abbey Beach Resort – this 4*, beachfront resort has a gym, hot tub, sauna, two swimming pools, children’s playground and studios and apartments with kitchenettes from $205 per night.

 Popular with surfers, Yallingup is a coastal town with great beaches, heaps of art galleries, cave formations and easy access to the stunning 135km Cape to Cape Track that runs from the Cape Naturaliste Lighthouse down to the Cape Leeuwin Lighthouse.

 I’d highly recommend walking some short sections of this track as the coastal views from Leeuwin-Naturaliste National Park are absolutely amazing.
 I walked from Cape Naturaliste Lighthouse to Sugarloaf Rock, which has amazingly clear water to swim in – albeit a bit chilly!

 Nearby Dunsborough is well worth a visit too, with beautiful white beaches, whale-watching tours and much calmer water that’s perfect for swimming and snorkelling.
-Here’s my guide on the best things to do in Dunsborough and Yallingup.
+Here’s my guide for more information:

 Busselton to Yallingup: 35 min, 35km

-Probably the most well-known area in Australia’s southwest, holiday hotspot Margaret River is famous for fancy food, wineries, surfing and a general arty vibe; it’s definitely worth a visit.
+Probably the most well-known area in south-west Australia, holiday hotspot Margaret River is famous for fine food, wine, surfing and its general arty vibe; it’s definitely worth a visit.
 It has a small town centre surrounded by forest and plenty of amazing beaches.

-You can drive out to the Lake, Mammoth or Jewel Caves, or stop-by some of the beautiful vineyards for wine tasting (go to the visitor centre for information).
+You can enjoy a guided tour around Lake Cave, Mammoth Cave or Ngilgi Cave, or stop-by some of the beautiful vineyards for wine tours (go to the visitor centre for information).
 I visited the Voyager Estate which was incredibly fancy but still very welcoming of us scruffy backpackers!